 Phillip Riley uses personal information only for the purpose for which it was provided and for directly related purposes (unless otherwise required by or authorised under law).
 We may state a more specific purpose when we collect your information.

 What personal and sensitive information does Phillip Riley collect?

 The information collected by us about a particular person will vary depending on the circumstances of collection.
-It may include, but is not limited to, a person’s contact details (name, email and/or postal address, phone number), date of birth, gender, credit card details, driver’s licence number, passport number, insurance details, employment history, qualifications or communication history with us.
+It may include, but is not limited to, a person’s contact details (name, email and/or postal address, social media profile/s, phone number), date of birth, gender, credit card details, driver’s licence number, passport number, insurance details, employment history, qualifications or communication history with us.

-If it is reasonably necessary in the circumstances, Phillip Riley may also collect sensitive information (which is a type of Personal Information) such as your medical history, nationality or disability backgrounds.
+If it is reasonably necessary in the circumstances, Phillip Riley may also collect sensitive information (which is a type of personal information) such as your medical history, nationality or disability backgrounds.

-How does Phillip Riley collect and hold Personal Information?
+How does Phillip Riley collect and hold personal information?

-Personal Information may be collected when you:
+Information may be collected when you:

 - subscribe to any publication of ours, including electronic publications;

 - provide services, either voluntarily or otherwise, to us;